 The Society is skeptical about these claims of economic benefits as we do not believe that the externalities imposed by the increases in late night licensed premises and inadequate management of them has been properly taken into account.
-The costs of the night time economy to to the public / everyone else - primarily post midnight are significant:-
+The costs of the night time economy to the public / everyone else - primarily post 11pm are significant:-

-- the cost of crime estimated at £315M for Westminster as a whole in 2022 i.e. £210M in the West End and St James' wards (January 2023 Strategic Assessment by the Met and the Council) - the current cost of policing (and, likely a larger figure, the cost of adequate policing which, arguably, we lack) - the cost of the criminal justice system (including the 2022 prosecution of a corrupt police officer in the Westminster Licensing Unit and others about illegal payments paid in 2015 in exchange for the grant of alcohol licences in Soho, and the cost of prosecuting other offences linked to the NTE in the West End) - the cost of treating the victims of crime in the NHS - the cost of Accident and Emergency attendances by visitors to the West End due to excessive alcohol and drug consumption - the cost of the Night Stars and similar interventions both public and private - the diminution of the value of the public and private housing stock from environmental noise pollution - the damage to the quality of life and well being of the Soho community and the cost of NHS treatment costs from sleep deprivation we know that two residents have been admitted to hospital with health issues related to sleep deprivation, others indicate it has impacted their recovery from other conditions - the damage to Soho's businesses that operate earlier in the night whose customers who are put off by the crime and sense of disorder later in the night as they disperse - the loss of business as certain visitors stay away given the crime and disorder at night see https://timesofindia.indiatimes.com/world/uk/you-are-far-more-likely-to-be-mugged-in-london-than-in-delhi-indian-biz-execs-tell-uk-shadow-foreign-secretary/articleshow/107503551.cms where this has recently been identified in Mayfair i.e. any suggestion that the relatively small number of companies that profit from the expansion in the night time economy might contribute to the costs that expansion has imposed on the public purse is explicitly rejected - why this is the case is unstated.
-Why the new administration has not sought to rethink this position, inherited from the previous administration, given its stated manifesto commitments, is also unclear.
+- the cost of crime estimated at £315M for Westminster as a whole in 2022 i.e. £210M in the West End and St James' wards see below on the crime issue and its associations with the NTE in more detail (January 2023 Strategic Assessment by the Met and the Council) - the current cost of policing - the cost of the criminal justice system - the cost of treating the victims of crime in the NHS - the cost of Accident and Emergency attendances by visitors to the West End due to excessive alcohol and drug consumption - the cost of the Night Stars and similar interventions both public and private - the diminution of the value of the public and private housing stock from environmental noise pollution - the damage to the quality of life and well being of the Soho community and the cost of NHS treatment costs from sleep deprivation we know that residents have been admitted to hospital with health issues related to sleep deprivation, others indicate it has impacted their recovery from other conditions - the damage to Soho's businesses that operate earlier in the night whose customers who are put off by the crime and sense of disorder later in the night as they disperse i.e. any suggestion that the relatively small number of companies that profit from the expansion in the night time economy might contribute to the costs that expansion has imposed on the public purse is explicitly rejected - why this is the case is unstated.
+47% of all Violent Crime in the West End is related to the Night Time Economy and 65% of sexual offences in Westminster are in the West End and St James wards, 66% of all crime in Westminster takes place in the West End and St James'